-Remember grade school, when you used flash cards and color coded notes to learn important terms?
+Remember grade school, when you used flashcards and color-coded notes to learn essential terms?
 The real world is a far cry from those carefree days of fresh pencils and not so fresh school lunches.
-But the importance of ongoing learning remains, especially as marketers are held accountable for understanding an online ecosystem that seems to undergo major climate change almost every day.
+But the importance of ongoing learning remains, primarily as marketers are held accountable for understanding an online ecosystem that seems to undergo significant climate change almost every day.
 In this article, you’ll see the eCommerce key terms that you need to know.

 That’s why I’m excited to present you with an easy-to-read list of eCommerce key terms.
 Hopefully, this will shed some light on online shopping concepts you’ve been a little fuzzy on.
 Even better, I hope it gives you the mind power to improve and optimize your eCommerce site!